shenhuiying2017/azure-docs.es-es/articles/mobile-services/mobile-services-windows-store-dotnet-upload-data-blob-storage.md

 <!-- Anchors. -->
-[Instalación de la biblioteca de clientes de almacenamiento]: #install-storage-client
+[Install the Storage Client library]: #install-storage-client
-[Actualización de la aplicación cliente para capturar imágenes]: #add-select-images
+[Update the client app to capture images]: #add-select-images
-[Actualización del script de inserción para generar una SAS]: #update-scripts
+[Update the insert script to generate an SAS]: #update-scripts
-[Carga de imágenes para probar la aplicación]: #test
+[Upload images to test the app]: #test
 [Next Steps]: #next-steps

 <!-- Images. -->